mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

     * rsc_ip_00 (ocf::heartbeat:IPaddr2):        Started vm-01
 ```

 No STONITH device.
-No RA to manage the webserver.
+No RA to manage the web server.

 ## Deployment Steps: